 VirtualBox key features

 A big buzzword these days with desktop virtualization is "seamless" desktop computing.
 This means is that, by taking advantage of desktop virtualization using a product such as VirtualBox, you can run Windows Vista and Mac OS X side by side on your desktop.
 The lines are blurred as to what OS you are running because the desktop of the guest OS is transparent.
 You can also run applications seamlessly from a task bar that's placed on the host OS.
 VMware has a similar feature called Unity, which produces seamless desktop computing.
-Microsoft acquired Kidaro to take advantage
+Microsoft acquired Kidaro to take advantage of this as well.

 Snapshots are a feature I can't live without when using a desktop virtualization solution.
 A snapshot allows you to take a picture of the current state of a virtual machine and save it.
 You can then develop or test a product several times by reverting to the snapshot.
 VirtualBox has the ability to perform snapshots similar to VMware.